taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 The method uncovers hidden themes as semantic structures that are frequently discussed in the documents to explore unfamiliar domains.
 It may also be used to identify features as topics for subsequent tasks, e.g., applying the method on the hotel reviews corpus may result in topics representing food quality, menu, table service, pricing, etc. It calculates the co-occurrence frequencies among words to organize topics as ordered collections of words and documents as ordered collections of topics.
 As an unsupervised approach, the topics are unlabeled and rather represented by their highest probability words.
 The method reads input as a document per line and outputs two files: document-topic distribution and topic-word distribution.

 ## Use Cases
 To explore the main topics discussed in political poll reviews of different user groups and analyze how the topics vary across these groups.
-The topics may include health-care, immigration, economy etc. and are represented through their most prominent words.
+The topics may include health care, immigration, the economy, etc., and are represented through their most prominent words.

 ## Input Data
 The input can be any text to explore.
 For demonstration purposes, we use BBC news article headlines as sample documents.
 Below are 10 example headlines taken from the dataset, which can be found in the file [data/input.csv](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/data/input.csv)